hermanzdosilovic/scripts/java-course/README.md

 		git clone https://github.com/hermanzdosilovic/scripts.git

-If you downloaded project make sure that you extract .zip file that you got.
+If you downloaded the project make sure that you extract .zip file that you got.
 If you cloned repository you do not have to do that.

 ###2.
 Open *java-course* folder in your terminal

 1. Open project in your terminal.
 I now assume that you can see *java-course* folder when you type `ls`.
-2. Type `cd java-course` to move yourself into *java-course* folder.
+2. Type `cd java-course` to position yourself into *java-course* folder.

 ###3.
 Run the script

 I now assume that you are in *java-course* folder.
-If so, run this commnad to start script:
+If so, run this command to start script:

 	sudo ./tools.sh